TD-Dan/godot_task_server/README.md

 ## Documentation

-Documnetation can be found in the wiki: https://github.com/kupoli/godot_task_server/wiki
+Documentation can be found in the wiki: https://github.com/kupoli/godot_task_server/wiki